 CPAs are broad-minded, forward-thinking professionals who undertake appropriate analysis, exercise good judgment, communicate effectively and act to protect the public interest.
 CPAs are chief financial officers for Fortune 500 companies and advisors to small neighbourhood business owners.

-CPAs will work for public accounting firms, whether they are large or small and are well-respected strategic business advisors and decision-makers.
+CPAs will work for public accounting firms, whether large or small and are well-respected strategic business advisors and decision-makers.
 They act as consultants on many issues, including taxes and accounting.
-Almost all businesses need accounting expertise for tax preparation and/or general financial advice.
+Almost all businesses need accounting expertise for tax preparation and general financial advice.

 Larger businesses tend to retain in-house accounting expertise, whereas smaller firms typically utilize accountants contracted through public accounting firms on an as-needed basis.

-CPAs provide a range of accounting services to businesses, including auditing financial statements, preparing and analyzing financial reports, developing budgets and forecasts, and providing tax planning and advice.
-They can also provide strategic business advice and assist with mergers and acquisitions, risk management, and other financial matters.
+CPAs provide various accounting services to businesses, including auditing financial statements, preparing and analyzing financial reports, developing budgets and forecasts, and providing tax planning and advice.
+They can assist with mergers and acquisitions, risk management, and strategic business advice.

 CPAs in Ontario are regulated by the Chartered Professional Accountants of Ontario (CPA Ontario), which sets high standards for ethics and professional conduct.
-Businesses in Ontario often rely on CPAs to help ensure that their financial statements are accurate and compliant with applicable accounting standards and regulations.
+Businesses can rely on CPAs to provide financial statements that are accurate and compliant with applicable accounting standards and regulations.

 Additionally, CPAs can provide valuable insights and advice to help businesses make informed decisions and achieve their financial goals.